 Perhaps my greatest fault is being a Cubs fan.

 I was born and raised in Peoria, Illinois (the home of Caterpillar Tractors), and have been a pastor since 1991 – the year I graduated with a B.A. in American Studies from Freed-Hardeman University.
-More recently, I received a M.S. in Management and Leadership from Western Governors University.
+More recently, I earned an MBA in 2021 from Western Governors University.